stevieg3/fpl-team-selector/README.md

     - `fpl_password` - Password for FPL account

     Optional:
-    - `player_overwrites` - Dictionary of player names and _total_ predictions to use for them
+    - `player_overwrites` - Dictionary of player names and _total_ predictions to use for them.
+Chance of playing next round provided by FPL already incorporated in predictions as a scalar.
     - `team_prediction_scalars` - Dictionary of team names and scalar to apply to _total_ predictions for all players in that team e.g. if you are worried about Pep's squad rotation set to {"Manchester City": 0.8}

         __Current teams__:
-        'Manchester City', 'Liverpool', 'Arsenal', 'Wolverhampton Wanderers', 'Everton', 'Aston Villa', 'Leicester City', 'Manchester United', 'Southampton', 'Tottenham Hotspur', 'Chelsea', 'Burnley', 'West Ham United', 'Crystal Palace', 'Sheffield United', 'Watford', 'Norwich City', 'Bournemouth', 'Brighton & Hove Albion', 'Newcastle United'
+        'Manchester City', 'Liverpool', 'Arsenal', 'Wolverhampton Wanderers', 'Everton', 'Aston Villa', 'Leicester City', 'Manchester United', 'Southampton', 'Tottenham Hotspur', 'Chelsea', 'Burnley', 'West Ham United', 'Crystal Palace', 'Sheffield United', 'West Bromwich Albion', 'Leeds', 'Fulham', 'Brighton & Hove Albion', 'Newcastle United'

     ```bash